scaffold-eth/se-2-challenges/README.md

 At a high-level, the contract core functions are carried out as follows:

-**Off-chain: ⛓🙅🏻‍♂️** - Generation of a packed hash (bytes32) for a function call with specific parameters through a public view function . - It is signed by one of the signers associated to the multisig, and added to an array of signatures (`bytes[] memory signatures`)
+**Offchain: ⛓🙅🏻‍♂️** - Generation of a packed hash (bytes32) for a function call with specific parameters through a public view function . - It is signed by one of the signers associated to the multisig, and added to an array of signatures (`bytes[] memory signatures`)

-**On-Chain: ⛓🙆🏻‍♂️**
+**Onchain: ⛓🙆🏻‍♂️**

 - `bytes[] memory signatures` is then passed into `executeTransaction` as well as the necessary info to use `recover()` to obtain the public address that ought to line up with one of the signers of the wallet.
   - This method, plus some conditional logic to avoid any duplicate entries from a single signer, is how votes for a specific transaction (hashed tx) are assessed.